 During an expedition, track points are recorded automatically based on the selected recording interval.
 You can manually record a track point at any time.

-- 1 During an expedition, press START. - 2 Select Add Point.
+- 1 During an expedition, press UP or DOWN to view the map page.

+- 2 Press START.

+- 3 Select Add Point.

 Viewing Track Points